OakLake/Vision-OpenCV/README.md

 code that might be helpful for someone

 ## Contents
-- threading.cpp : threading using c++ <thread> with a safe queue locked with mutex. this simple example demonstrates concurent access to a safe queue as seen by the print statements.
+- threading.cpp: threading using c++ <thread> with a safe queue locked with mutex. this simple example demonstrates concurent access to a safe queue as seen by the print statements.

 - video_pixel_threaded.cpp: openCV videocapture for live video pixelisation using threads.